 The 1954 Festival

-The concerts took place again in Church of St. Peter because the Abbey of Saint-Michel-de-Cuxa was under reconstruction.
+The concerts took place again in the Church of St. Peter, as the Abbey of Saint-Michel-de-Cuxa was undergoing reconstruction.
 Istomin divided the programs between the three pianists who were the closest to Casals: Serkin, Horszowski and himself (Haskil was unavailable).
 Out of respect to his two elders, and anxious not to put himself forward while he held the artistic direction, he entrusted them with a few solo piano works and did not play any.
 There was, of course, the complete cycle of Cello Sonatas and Variations, for which the three pianists took turns along with Casals.
 Two violinists shared the complete Violin Sonatas and Trios – Joseph Fuchs and Szymon Goldberg, a fine musician who replaced Grumiaux, who was unable to free himself for this event.
 The only French participation for this 1954 edition was that of the most famous string trio ensemble, the Trio Pasquier.
 All the musicians received the same (very modest) fee.
 French Radio was again present, broadcasting seven of the eight concerts) and brought a significant financial contribution, so that for the first time the festival’s financial results were profitable.
 The atmosphere was full of fervor and enthusiasm.
 A feeling of energy, youth and freshness permeated the entire festival.

 Thanks to the radio broadcasts of the previous festival, the European public arrived in large numbers from all over Europe and French newspapers discovered the festival.
 Bernard Gavoty, the distinguished critic of Le Figaro, apologized to his readers for not having realized this earlier: he had been told that Casals was a mere shadow of himself and that it would be better if he relied upon his memories of past concerts or listened to his old recordings.
 Here is what he reported when he came to Prades: “Time acts on Casals as it does on a great wine: it exalts it by making it even simpler.
 Absolutely intact instrumental capacities; Carthusian simplicity; virility of accents, a unique way of establishing the climaxes by making them wait a little, a sound that is not very powerful but sovereign; imperious softness, inexorable; rhythms as natural as the beating of the heart… It is better than beautiful, it is true.”
 There were few Americans, but some great European figures were present, including Queen Elisabeth of Belgium and Marie José of Italy, Prince Pierre and Prince Rainier of Monaco, and President Auriol (who had just completed his term of office).
 Many musicians had also come, a bit in the sense of a pilgrimage.
 To Istomin, Gieseking’s discrete presence when Serkin played two sonatas with Casals and the Sonata Opus 109 seemed to be a kind of declaration of allegiance, respect, and even a form of repentance.